-2.1 Clay identification
+2.1 Clay identification and characterization

 Natural clay extracted from "Tabarka" region in Tunisia was used as a model material in this study.
-Firstly, the nature of this clay is identified by atomic absorption spectrophotometer (type Perkin Elmer 560) [2, 7].
-Major elements are to be dosed (Si, Al, Fe, Mg, Mn, Ca, Na, and K).
-Secondly, the losses in ignition (Bound humidity and organic material in clay) were determined in a furnace at 1000°C. Finally, the X-r ay diffractometer is used to determine the main clay composition (quartz, kaolinite, illite, smectite, bentonite, ...)
-[2, 7].
+The characterization was done by atomic absorption spectrophotometer (type Perkin Elmer 560) [2, 7], major elements contents being determined.
+Also, loss in ignition at 1000°C was obtained.
+X-ray diffractometry allowed identify the main clay mineral components [2, 7].